“You Might be Right”: Tennessee Governors Talk Bipartisanship

 Photo via Georgetown University

-James Long: Former Tennessee Governors Bill Haslam (R) and Phil Bredesen (D) discussed bipartisanship and political civility with Georgetown students at an event titled “You Might Be Right,” hosted by the Georgetown Dialogues Initiative on September 23.
+JAMES LONG: Former Tennessee Governors Bill Haslam (R) and Phil Bredesen (D) discussed bipartisanship and political civility with Georgetown students at an event titled “You Might Be Right,” hosted by the Georgetown Dialogues Initiative on September 23.

 Since leaving the Governor’s Mansion, Haslam and Bredesen have partnered with the University of Tennessee’s Howard H. Baker Jr. School of Public Policy and Public Affairs to create the You Might Be Right podcast.
 Continuing the bipartisan legacy of former Senate Majority Leader and Tennessee Senator Howard Baker, the You Might Be Right podcast follows Govs.
 Haslam and Bredesen in their search for common ground and civil disagreement.
 At the first signature event for the Georgetown Dialogues Initiative, Govs.
 Haslam and Bredesen participated in both moderated and unmoderated discussions of bipartisanship, interacted with students and answered questions.